ADHD Therapy Activities

 - Create a worry jar: Encourage expression by creating a worry jar where kids practice sharing and processing concerns.

-- Deep breathing: Practice deep breathing exercises to teach children relaxation and concentration.
+- Deep breathing: Practice deep breathing exercises in child practice to teach relaxation and improve concentration.

 - Progressive muscle relaxation: Engage in progressive muscle relaxation techniques for stress reduction.